 Now, let’s consider how this concept applies to your vocal cords.
 You inhale and exhale.
 Once the exhaled air reaches your vocal cords, it is met with either a wide or narrow aperture.
 Sing a low note – your vocal cords are configured wide.
 Sing a high note – now they’re configured narrow.
 And just like the bottle, the less space available in your vocal cords, the more vibrations per second.
 This means that the higher you sing, the more air that is required!
 This is one of the reasons why singers report more difficulty singing high notes as opposed to low – high notes require more air than what your regular speaking voice calls for.

 So, we’ve established that we need to have access to a lot of air.
 The next step is figuring out the most effective way to produce that air.
 Breathing exercises for singing are essential for this.
-Here are three techniques to consider:
+Check out the video below for some specific exercises you can do, and then keep reading for more vital techniques to consider.

 1. Breathe to expand, not to raise.

 A common tendency among new singers is to fill up with air vertically instead of horizontally.
 Take a deep breath and sing a phrase of a song.
 Did you shoulders move?
 If so, you are pushing a good amount of that valuable air into your shoulders, where it has absolutely no use to you.
 Locate your diaphragm below your chest and above your belly – buried behind muscle, but detectable when you notice your chest expanding on the inhale.
 The goal is to direct all your inhale air into your balloon-like diaphragm – not your shoulders.

 Pacing yourself, inhale for a count of four so that your diaphragm is fully extended, then exhale for a count of four so that your diaphragm returns to rest.
 Repeat the exercise for a count of eight, and then for a count of 16.
 You’re expanding your breathing capacity while training your muscles to ration out the available air – an important tool for singing phrases of varying lengths.